woocommerce/woocommerce/readme.txt

 = X =
 * Feature - Option for GA _setDomainName.
 * Fix - Allow extra flat rate options even if main rate is 0.
+* Fix - Fix email subject lines if options not set.

 = 2.0.6 - 10/04/2013 =
 * Tweak/Fix - Merge taxes by CODE so totals are displayed clearer.
 Also added additonal function for getting merged tax totals, and to keep compatibility with themes.